Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 To change specific parameters- names of movements will be determined in lines __ and __ in the file___. <br/>
 Threshold will be in line __ in the file __ .

-We would like to thank the following projects which we used and attributed to our finished project:<br/>
+We would like to thank the following projects which we used and helped us reach our finished project:<br/>
 https://github.com/wangshub/python-vad , https://github.com/gfairchild/pyxDamerauLevenshtein ,
 https://github.com/VaibhavBhapkar/Speaker-Identification-Using-Machine-Learning ,
 https://github.com/Uberi/speech_recognition ,